Charlotte School of Law

 “The [American Bar Association] ABA repeatedly found that the Charlotte School of Law does not prepare students for participation in the legal profession.
 Yet Charlotte School of Law continuously misrepresented itself to current and prospective students as hitting the mark.
 Charlotte School of Law’s actions were misleading and dishonest.
 We can no longer allow them continued access to federal student aid.”

-The Charlotte Observer reported that the pass rate by Charlotte School of Law graduates last summer was only 45% – the lowest in the state and 20 percentage points lower than the state average.
-The article explains that after 2008’s economic slide, the school was forced to recruit more at-risk students who have less chance of passing the bar, while still being saddled with hundreds of thousands of dollars in student debt.
+The Charlotte Observer reported that the pass rate by Charlotte School of Law graduates in 2016 was only 45% – the lowest in the state and 20 percentage points lower than the state average.
+The article explained that after 2008’s economic slide, the school was forced to recruit more at-risk students who have less chance of passing the bar, while still being saddled with hundreds of thousands of dollars in student debt.

 Exactly how did Charlotte School of Law misrepresent itself to unwitting students?
 The ABA sets fundamental standards to which law schools must comply.
 No exceptions.
 Charlotte School of Law missed the mark by failing to: